shivannis/xandr-docs-public/xandr-docs/articles/monetize/manage-network-priorities.md

 >
 > To learn about how to set up minimum margin on the line item, see [Create a Standard Line Item](create-a-standard-line-item.md).

-## To make changes to your Network Priorities settings
+## To make changes to your network priorities settings

 1. In the **Network** tab, in the
     **Tools** menu, select